-Baylor Scott & White Health Plan MS-A4-126 1206 West Campus Drive Temple, Texas 76502
+Baylor Scott & White Health Plan MS-A4-126 1206 West Campus Drive Temple, Texas 76502 information from you.

-SECTION 3 We will consider your request for payment and say yes or no Section 3.1 We check to see whether we should cover the service and how much we owe

-When we receive your request for payment, we will let you know if we need any additional information from you.
 Otherwise, we will consider your request and make a coverage decision.

+SECTION 3 We will consider your request for payment and say yes or no Section 3.1 We check to see whether we should cover the service and how

+When we receive your request for payment, we will let you know if we need any additional